30 Genius Tricks for Never Paying Full Price on Clothes

 Shop with a paid pal

-Personal shoppers usually receive a discount from stores as a lure to help bring clients in store, usually 10-20% off retail.
+Personal shoppers usually receive a discount from stores as a lure to help bring clients in store (it’s usually 10-20% off the retail price).
 Find one in your town (the listings at the Association of Image Consultants International are reliable), and agree in advance that he or she will pass along that discount directly to you.
 Sure, you’ll pay for their time, but if you buy strategically—occasionally, and in bulk—you’ll still save overall.

 Know the best time to buy